MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 2. Update packages on your system: `apt-get update`

+3. Optionally, if your system does not have the https apt transport option: `apt-get install apt-transport-https`

-3. Set the location of the package repoat the **prod** directory, which contains the Machine Learning Server distribution.
+4. Set the location of the package repoat the **prod** directory, which contains the Machine Learning Server distribution.
 This example specifies 16.04: `wget http://packages.microsoft.com/config/ubuntu/16.04/packages-microsoft-prod.deb`

-4. As a verification step, check whether the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`
+5. As a verification step, check whether the **mlserver.list** configuration file exists: `ls -la /etc/apt/sources.list.d/`

-5. Optionally, if your system does not have the https apt transport option: `apt-get install apt-transport-https`

 6. Install the server: `apt-get install microsoft-mlserver-all-9.2.1`